ytm-player

 theme.toml

-Base colors (primary, background, etc.) come from the active Textual theme — switch themes with Ctrl+P. The theme.toml file overrides app-specific colors only:
+Base colors (primary, background, etc.) come from the active Textual theme.
+Choose the startup default with [ui] theme, switch the current session with Ctrl+PTheme, and use theme.toml for app-specific color overrides:

 [colors]